George Wythe: Manumissions

-When Wythe's wife Elizabeth died on August 18, 1787, Wythe returned some slaves whom her father had bequeathed to Elizabeth to her remaining relatives.
+When Wythe's wife Elizabeth died on August 18, 1787, Wythe returned some enslaved people whom her father had bequeathed to Elizabeth to her remaining relatives.
 Wythe filed manumission papers for his long-time housemaid and cook Lydia Broadnax on August 20, 1787, two days after Elizabeth's death.
-Four years later, Lydia accompanied Wythe as he moved to Richmond, where he had previously commuted four times yearly to handle Chancery Court business.
+Four years later, Lydia accompanied Wythe as he moved to Richmond, where he had previously commuted four times yearly to handle the Chancery Court business.
 In addition, a young mixed-race youth, Michael Brown, born free in 1790, lived in Wythe's household.
 By 1797 Broadnax owned her own home, where she and Brown lived and took in boarders.
-Wythe had taken an interest in Brown, taught him Greek and shared his library with him.
-On January 29, 1797, Wythe also freed Benjamin, another adult slave who continued to work as his servant in Richmond; Wythe named Benjamin a beneficiary in his 1803 will, which included money for Brown's continued education.
+Wythe had taken an interest in Brown, taught him Greek, and shared his library with him.
+On January 29, 1797, Wythe also freed Benjamin, another enslaved adult who continued to work as his servant in Richmond; Wythe named Benjamin a beneficiary in his 1803 will, which included money for Brown's continued education.

 Fawn M. Brodie, who linked Jefferson and Sally Hemings, suggests that Broadnax was Wythe's concubine and Brown was their son.
-Wythe's biographer Imogene Brown notes both Brown's last name and Broadnax's age made such unlikely.
+Wythe's biographer Imogene Brown notes that Brown's last name and Broadnax's age made this unlikely.
 Philip D. Morgan notes that there had been no documented gossip about Wythe and Broadnax at the time, unlike the case of Jefferson and Hemings, covered by newspapers and in individuals' letters and diaries.